 There has been a debate raging amongst air fryer users around the safety of Teflon, and whether it is OK to use inside an air fryer.

-The technical standpoint is that an air fryer doesn’t get hot enough to cause a problem for Teflon, which has been shown to start degrading and release toxic chemicals at 570°F (300°C).
+The technical standpoint is that an air fryer doesn’t get hot enough to cause a problem for Teflon, which at normal temperatures is non-toxic, but has been shown to start degrading and release toxic chemicals at 570°F (300°C).